LIVE POKER ROOM

 - All winnings will be paid by value cheques.

-- Players may make deals and alter Payout Table if all remaining players agree (“chop”).
-If any “chop” arrangement is made, the tournament will end and all prize money will be distributed as per the players’ agreement.
+- Once the players are officially “in the money” players may make deals and alter Payout Table if all remaining players come to an unanimous agreement (this is known as a “chop”).
+If a “chop” arrangement is made, the tournament will end immediately, and all prize money will be distributed as per the players’ agreement.

 - Official finishing position will be determined by chip count at the time of chop.